 - ii.
-REDEVELOPMENT CORRIDORS: Land designated commercial on the Future Land Use Map that fronts on: - US 41 from the southern edge of the City of Sarasota to Jacaranda Boulevard, - Bee Ridge Road from US 41 to Interstate 75, or (b) - Stickney Point Road from the Intracoastal Waterway to Swift Road and Clark (c) Road from Swift Road to Interstate 75.
+REDEVELOPMENT CORRIDORS: Land fronting on: - (a) US 41 from the southern edge of the City of Sarasota to Jacaranda Boulevard, - (b) Bee Ridge Road from US 41 to Interstate 75, or - (c) Stickney Point Road from the Intracoastal Waterway to Swift Road and Clark Road from Swift Road to Interstate 75. - 4.
+CONFLICTS WITH OTHER REGULATIONS: In the event of conflicts between PMI District regulations in Section 6.11.5 and standards or regulations of Sarasota County other than the Sarasota County Comprehensive Plan, the provisions of Section 6.11.5 will prevail.